kjlubick/PracticingGit/Instructions_For_Students.md

 after making the change(s).

 #####The problem#####
-`git log --decorate` shows us the problem in detail, with a commit in the wrong wrong branch.
+`git log --decorate` shows us the problem in detail, with a commit in the wrong branch.
 Make a note of the first 5-10 letters/numbers in the sha hash, we'll need them in a bit.

 Since we haven't pushed yet, no one else need know of our mistake.
 We'll simply copy the misplaced commit to the correct branch using the *cherry-pick* command and then delete the old commit.